-The College Board recently published a new version of the Official SAT Study Guide (3rd edition) to reflect the newly redesigned 2016 SAT.
-What’s the book like?
+The most recent edition of the College Board's official SAT prep book is The Official SAT Study Guide (2020 edition).
+What's the book like?
 Is it helpful?
-In this review, I’ll break down the strengths and weaknesses of the book, talk about how students feel about it, and tell you whether it’s worth buying.
+In this review, I'll break down the strengths and weaknesses of this newest edition of the official guide, discuss how students feel about it, and tell you whether it's ultimately worth buying.

-The SAT has recently undergone some major revisions, and one of the biggest changes is that its previously required essay is now optional.
+The SAT underwent some major revisions in 2016, and one of the biggest changes is that its previously required essay is now optional.
 This can be confusing for some students and parents.
 Should you take the essay?
 Will colleges require the essay or not?
 Will taking the essay make your application stronger?

 Read on for answers to all these questions.
 This guide will explain what the SAT essay is, what the pros and cons of taking it are, and how you can make the best choice for you.